 For best results, you should also include a virtual tour of the unit.
 A virtual tour could be a video or a more advanced 3D rendering of the unit.
 Either way, having a virtual tour on your listing will help bring in more leads.

 Pro tip: Consider staging your units before you photograph them for online listings.
 That way, the units look more inviting and allow prospects to imagine themselves living there.
 And if apartment staging isn’t in your budget, consider using virtual staging software to digitally alter photos of your empty units.
+Don’t forget to include photos of your property’s exterior for the curb appeal.

 10 best rental listing sites